jwworth/jakeworth.com/README.md

 # worth-chicago.co

-Source code for my developer's blog.
+This is the source code for my developer's blog.